A tour of Zilart for developers from the Samolyot company

 Team of the Samolet Group December 7, 2025

-3. Thank you!
+9. Thank you!
 You have great talent.
-Good luck! ☺️ You are a wonderful guide!
+Good luck! ☺️ You're a wonderful guide!
 Thank you again!
+Note: This is a review of the corporate tour "The Heart of the Capital" with guide Maria.

 Dmitriy December 7, 2025